-You then must then decide whether this offer will allow you to manage your debt adequately.
-In reaching this decision, you should consult an independent money adviser, and with your solicitor and lender.
+You must then decide whether this offer will allow you to manage your debt adequately.
+In reaching this decision, you should consult an independent money adviser, and talk to your solicitor and lender.

 Rejecting the offer

 If you feel the offer will not sufficiently reduce your debt, you can turn it down.
-You then has the option of applying to the mortgage to rent scheme.
+You then have the option of applying to the mortgage to rent scheme.

 Accepting the offer